Allison Macfarlane: Views

-In her 2006 book, Uncertainty Underground, Macfarlane criticized plans to store spent nuclear fuel in a mountain near Las Vegas called Yucca Mountain.
-She said the seismic and volcanic activity as well as oxidizing in the environment would make the nuclear waste unstable.
-Macfarlane has supported storing nuclear waste at reactor sites in dry casks and the allocation of billions to find a suitable geologic repository for storage over the next few decades.
+In her 2006 book, Uncertainty Underground, Macfarlane criticized plans to store spent nuclear fuel in Yucca Mountain.
+She said the seismic and volcanic activity as well as oxidation would make the nuclear waste unstable.
+Macfarlane supported storing nuclear waste at reactor sites in dry casks and the allocation of billions to find a suitable geologic repository for storage over the next few decades.